RohitKumarGit/univ/README.md

 # UNIV
 ## _Reward Based University Peer To Peer Teaching Solution_
 Bulit Under  "Let's Connect Track" for HackVerse 2.0

+The serve is deployed on Heroku.
+Use `dummy@dummy.com` and `dummy123` as email and password respectively.

 ![Web 1920 – 1](https://user-images.githubusercontent.com/59276987/109405459-ae39a200-7996-11eb-8f06-6862a1591197.png)

  ##### ✔ Description  of the problem